DanMint/QT_Projects/Simple_Graphs/README.md

 In this QT project I have created a simple application that draws a graph after pressing the button.
+In this project I have used a library called: *qtcustomplot* .
+I have used this library to understand how to draw graphs.

 *Before pressing the button*